 Jamie MacDonald is an Olympus Trailblazer who shoots nature and wildlife in the Mid-Michigan area exclusively with the Olympus Four Thirds and Micro Four Thirds camera systems.
 He is also a contributor for Small Camera Big Picture.
-Light painted photography is one of his passions and he is currently working on a new light painting tool to make the job easier for beginners.
+Light painted photography is one of his passions.
 Check out his tips below for creating a successful light painted photo.

 Intro to Light Painting

 As photographers we know that our craft is all about light.
 We long for the golden hours of morning and evening, the blue hour of twilight, and some of us make our own with strobes and Speedlights.
 But there is a subset of photographers out there who choose not use light to highlight our subjects but, rather, to make light the subject itself.